Beacon Expanded Carrier Screen« Back to test list

 Please refer to our Information for Doctors brochure.

-DNA is extracted from the sample at the NATA-accredited Sonic Healthcare genetics laboratory in Sydney at Douglass Hanly Moir Pathology.
-The extracted sample is then sent to the Fulgent Genetics laboratory in California for analysis.
+Sonic Healthcare genetics laboratory in Sydney, Douglass Hanly Moir Pathology, sends the sample to Fulgent Genetics in California for analysis.
 The coding region of each gene is sequenced and examined for pathogenic mutations and deletions.
 This analysis detects >98% of documented mutations in these genes.
 The Fulgent Genetics laboratory is accredited.
 Click here to visit the Fulgent website.